Calistus-design/Car_Insurance_Claim_Prediction/README.md

    - Handled class imbalance using `class_weight` and evaluation-based selection

 4. **Model Choice explanation**
-   - SHAP values are planned for future integration to interpret model decisions
+   - 3 Pharagraph stating which model is best for the company to deploy

 ---